Prominent Ear Non-Surgical Correction (Non-incisional Otoplasty)

-Prominent ears are one of the most common congenital deformities, with an incidence of 5% in the white population, giving an unappealing aesthetic appearance.
+Prominent ears are one of the most common congenital deformities, with an incidence of approximately 5% in the white population, resulting in an unappealing aesthetic appearance.
 This can lead to both children and adults experiencing psychosocial distress.

 Cosmetic surgical procedure is a formal risky surgical operation.